stellardreams/stellardreams.github.io/_posts/2020-11-05-Science-is-the-engine-of-Prosperity.md

+> "Science is the engine of prosperity" - Dr. Michio Kaku.

+The full quote is available here via Dr. Michio Kaku's channel on Youtube. [link](https://youtu.be/vS84hUfTZ0M) If you are ready this, then I encourage you to listen in and pay attention to these words by Dr. Kaku.

+Building up on this quote and if I may.
 Often times, I worry that we may be developing tunnel vision at the expense of.

 It's continually wrangling with a seemingly contradictory set of realities, now and in the future.
+For me, on one hand I do suspect that for the next couple of decades, growth is mostly going to be driven by verticals across the GANRSSM spectrum.
+(Genetics, Artificial Intelligence or modelling intelligence that is substrat independent, safe nanotechnology, robotics, synthethic biology, Medicine).
+But, there are going to be breakthroughs along a lot of different areas.
+Often, seemingly unrelated areas.
+And that is the only effective way of powering growth.

-The tunnel vision aspect relates to investing too deeply or too much and as it relates to specific verticals.
-Pick your favourite:
+Going back to the tunnel vision aspect relates to investing too deeply or too much and as it relates to specific verticals.
+We often hear and you can pick your favourites:
 * Blockchain
 * Finance, crypto and fin-tech
 * Artificial Intelligence